TheGloriousGenesis/CS_Learning/Machine_Learning/MLTheory/README.md

 > [!TIP]
 > You can not use least squares if you want to minimise Non-linear algorithms.
 Instead, use numerical approximation for
 > optimisation to obtain a close solution to ordinary least squares solution.

+**residual** = difference between the y value and the y predicted value

+To minimise the loss function above (sum of squared residuals), we want to minimise *m* and *b*.
+We choose values for *m* and *b* randomly by increasing/decreasing *m* and *b* from normal distribution (or T distribution which has fatter tails, more smaller/larger values more diverse moves)

 ____
 ## Overview - Optimisation

+Used to find ways estimate values for variables in the cost function to  minimise cost function in supervised learning problems.

+### Hill Climbing

 ### Gradient Descent